-- small lemon size tamarind, soaked in very little water
+- 1 small lemon-size tamarind, soaked in very little water

 - 1/4 tsp turmeric powder

-- Wash the bitter gourd.
-Remove the fibrous inner parts.
-Discard them.
+- Wash the bitter gourd and remove the fibrous inner parts (discard them).
 Chop the remaining portion.
 Put them in a bowl.
-Apply some salt and turmeric powder.
+Add salt and turmeric powder.
 Mix well.
-Keep it aside for 30 minutes.
+Set aside for 30 minutes.

-- After that, mix once again.
+- After 30 minutes, mix once again.
 Squeeze bitter gourd pieces by tightly holding them inside your palm.
 This is how you remove the bitter water from them.
 Set the pieces aside.

-- Heat a teaspoon oil in a deep-bottomed pan.
+- Heat 1 teaspoon of oil in a deep-bottomed pan.
 Add sesame seeds and white lentils.
-Saute them till golden brown.
+Saute them until golden brown.
 Throw in broken dry red chilies, curry leaves, coriander seeds, and hing powder.
 Saute for 30 seconds.

 - Add grated coconut to the same pan.
-Mix together and fry on a very low fire to make the coconut a bit crispy.
-Now, you get a very nice aroma of the fried coconut.
+Mix together and fry over a very low fire to make the coconut a bit crispy.
+You should smell the very nice aroma of the fried coconut.
 Turn off the fire.
 Transfer the contents to a steel plate.
-Keep aside for cooling.
+Set aside cool.

 - In the same pan, add remaining oil.
 Add bitter gourd.
-Saute for about 8-9 minutes or till bitter gourd shrinks, becomes dry and fried.
+Saute for about 8-9 minutes or until bitter gourd shrinks, becoming dry and fried.
 Turn off the stove.
-Keep aside for cooling.
+Set aside cool.

-- Bitter gourd chutney or hagala kayi chutney is ready to serve!
-Enjoy eating it with boiled rice or pancakes.
+- Bitter gourd chutney (hagala kayi) chutney is ready to serve!
+Enjoy with boiled rice or pancakes.
 Use it as a side dish for lunch or dinner.
 This chutney is tangy, sweet, and spicy all in one with a nice flavor of bitter gourd.